weecology/lab-manual/Using-HiPerGator.md

 While you're on the dev server, you can do a test run of your code (perhaps with fewer cores) and see how much memory you'll need.

 -making sure scripts can be run via command line using Rscript.
 Unlike in rstudio, scripts need to be able to run from beginning to end and produce a results file.
+When you do call Rscript, make sure to explicitly load the `methods` package, as shown below (otherwise you can get very mysterious error messages).

 # Step 4
 ## Submitting full batch jobs
 Since 100's of people are using the hipergator cluster, access to it is organized around jobs.
 The idea is that your script will run for a certain time and use a certain amount of resources (RAM and processors/cores).
 Your jobs (with info on the script to run and the resources it will use) is submitted to a queue with this information, where it waits for those resources to free up before being run.

-***Script for Hipergator Version 1 removed.
-Archived [here](https://github.com/weecology/lab-wiki/wiki/Using-HiPerGator/f0d2ed8d33a91476ad7515d3c3486ccab91f3b01).***

 Hipergator 2 job scripts look like the one below.
 More information at https://wiki.rc.ufl.edu/doc/Annotated_SLURM_Script and https://wiki.rc.ufl.edu/doc/SLURM_Commands